mandelsoft/cloud-provider-vsphere/pkg/cloudprovider/vsphere/loadbalancer/README.md

 This package enriches the cloud provider interface by implementing the load balancing API of the cloud controller for an NSX-T environment.

 **To activate the load balancer support, the environment variable `ENABLE_ALPHA_NSXT_LB` must be set**.

-Additionally the command line flag `--cluster-name` have to be set to enable periodical cleanup.
+If this feature gate is enabled the load balancer service must be configured properly, also.

 The basic assumption is that all nodes are bound to a logical tier1 router.
 Here the load balancer service is attached to.
 Because there may be only one such service here, the configuration of the service must be done during the creation of the service.
-Here the selection of the (t-shirt) size is required (S, M or L)
+Here the selection of the (t-shirt) size is required (S, M, L or XL).
 For every service port a dedicated virtual server is managed which is connected to this load balancer service.